 The cheapest way to buy local beef is to buy a side (half) or a quarter of the cow.
 Before you purchase your first quarter, you need to know a few things about how local beef is priced because you might not get as meat as you might expect.

-It’s confusing at first but a cow has three different weights:
+It’s confusing at first but a cow has three different weights for bulk beef:

 - Live weight: How much the cow weighs alive